SPARKS-Github/smartSwitch/README.md

 To refresh the code with server ,
 1. git pull

-After changing code , to upload,
+After changing code... upload it,
 1.git status
 2.git add -A
 3.git commit -m "Comment changes made here"